ukparliament/ontologies/procedure/flowcharts/design-notes.md

 ## Limitations in parsing procedure maps: multiple actualisations

-Describing the availability of steps able to happen later in a procedure depends on information that is only available outside the procedure map and cannot be determined using the procedural map alone, for example: there may be multiple decisions taken on different fatal prayers.
+Describing the availability of steps able to happen later in a work package depends on information that is only available outside the procedure map and cannot be determined using the procedural map alone.

 A step may be actualised multiple times by different business items in the same work package, for example: the tabling or withdrawal of a motion.
 Determining whether a motion is in play and a decision step will occur later in the procedure depends on knowing the symmetry between tablings and withdrawals.